International

 - Temporary imports

-For more information, please visit the website of the Customs Service of Armenia.
+For more information, please visit the State Revenue Committee (the Customs Service of Armenia).

 Distribution market players